tidepool-org/donor-data-pipeline/src/README.md

 ------

 The Tidepool Data Science Team uses the donor data pipeline and its modules to process information across many donor datasets.
 Batch processing tools are used to do this efficiently often with asynchronous parallelization.

-Below are some descriptions of the different tools you will find among the source code.
+Below are descriptions of the different tools in their typical order of execution.
 Note that all batch filesnames are dash-separated unlike the underscore_separated importable modules.

-* **batch-pipeline.py**
-  * Runs donor_data_pipeline.py and exports pipeline and datasets summaries across all donors processed
 * **batch-get-donor-data.py**
-  * Runs the get_single_tidepool_dataset.get_and_return_dataset() function to download all donor data from a chosen_donors_file.
+  * Runs the get_single_tidepool_dataset.get_and_return_dataset() function to download all donor data from a list of userids and their associated donor group accounts.
+This file can be created using accept_new_donors_and_get_donor_list.py.
 * **batch-get-metadata.py**
-  * Runs get_single_donor_metadata.py on a donor list and combines all of their metadata into a single file.
+  * Runs get_single_donor_metadata.py on a list of userids and their associated donor group accounts, then and combines all of their metadata into a single file.
+* **batch-vector-qualify.py**
+  - Runs the vector_qualify.get_vector_summary() function on a local folder of datasets and creates a combined vector qualification .csv.
+Useful for finding and selecting donor datasets of specific sizes, quality, and data types.
+* **batch-pipeline.py**
+  - Runs donor_data_pipeline.py and exports pipeline and datasets summaries across all donors processed.
+Requires output from the previous three batch processing scripts.
 * **batch-get-unique-dataframes.py**
   * Creates a summary of all unique value-lengths for every column in every dataset from a folder of datasets.
-Useful for getting an overview of every type of unique data type and format.
+An optional but useful tool for getting an overview of every type of unique data type and format.
-* **batch-vector-qualify.py**
-  * Runs the vector_qualify.get_vector_summary() function across a folder of datasets and creates a combined vector qualification .csv.
-Useful for finding and selecting donor datasets of specific sizes, quality, and data types.

 ### Quick Start Guide